-The Loire Valley is known as the 'bread basket of France,' and, as such, bread making is a popular endeavor during a French cooking class with the chefs of "A Culinary Adventure at Le Calabash Cooking School."
-Here, Chef Sidney and Alison share not only their brioche dough recipe, but also how to make their pain perdu…
+The Loire Valley is known as the ‘bread basket of France,’ and, as such, bread making is a popular endeavor during a French cooking class featuring brioche dough, but also “pain perdu”…

 - 1 pound 1.5 oz. flour

 - 10.5 oz. whole egg